-Goal To protect investor purchasing power by providing real return in excess of CPI over a full market cycle*
+Goal To protect investor purchasing power by providing real return in excess of CPI over the course of different market environments

 Approach Dynamic allocation to a diversified set of asset classes in order to outperform CPI in different growth environments